peterandu365/SQL-Project/QA.md

 1. Before dropping any column, I need to make sure there is no value in it.
 I use the ```max()``` and ```min()``` before deleting them.
 They should both return ***null*** to ensure there is no value.
 If either of them is not ***null***, a further step is needed to look up how many values are there and does those values make any sense in answering the questions.

+2. The column transaction_revenue has 4 values, which need to be double check before dropping.

-2. There when counting on the product_category or grouping by product_catory, I find some of the product_category value is not having a complete path that follows the format "Home/%".
+3. There when counting on the product_category or grouping by product_catory, I find some of the product_category value is not having a complete path that follows the format "Home/%".
 Therefore, I need to SELECT the values using LIKE and fix the short path with a corresponding full path.
 For example:

 | Short Category | Full Category | But Avoiding |
 | ----------- | ----------- | ----------- |